Skip to main content

 How to Start Running for Mental Health

-• Begin with short, manageable walk/run intervals
+• short walk/run intervals

 Final Thoughts